 Real Estate Developer and Dunhill Partners President

-On May 26, Hutchinson hosted his Mexican bohemian–themed dinner at his Lakeside Drive home, catered by his restaurant partner Mico Rodriguez.
+hosted his Mexican bohemian–themed dinner at his Lakeside Drive home, catered by his restaurant partner Mico Rodriguez.
 “I put a very eclectic group together who didn’t really know each other so that the conversation would be lively and interesting,” says Hutchinson.
 “Mexican food is very informal and inexpensive, so it creates a relaxing and easy dining experience and overall mood.”